Sheffield United's Alex Sabella honoured during BBC's coverage of Argentina's World Cup win

 Alex Sabella passed away aged 66 in December 2020 following heart difficulties.
 He was a popular figure among the Blades faithful having joined the Bramall Lane outfit in 1978.

 His signing itself is surrounding in folklore.
-It is believed among fans that he was brought on after the club missed out on bagging one young Diego Armando Maradona.
+It is believed among fans that he was bought after the club missed out on bagging one young Diego Armando Maradona.

 In reality, United had already snapped up Sabella and his fellow Argentine Pedro Verde before manager Harry Haslam and associates, including Star journalist Tony Pritchett, flew to South America and discovered a young Maradona.